infiniteopt/InfiniteOpt.jl/docs/src/guide/expression.md

 !!! warning
-    Our new general nonlinear modeling interface is experimental and thus is subject to change to address any unintented behavior.
+    Our new general nonlinear modeling interface is experimental and thus is subject to change to address any unintended behavior.
 Please notify us on GitHub if you encounter any unexpected behavior.

 ### Basic Usage
 In `InfiniteOpt` we can define nonlinear expressions in similar manner to how affine/quadratic expressions are made in `JuMP`.
-For instance, we can make an expression using normal Julia code outside of a macro:
+For instance, we can make an expression using normal Julia code outside a macro:
 ```jldoctest nlp; setup = :(using InfiniteOpt; model = InfiniteModel())
 julia> @infinite_parameter(model, t ∈ [0, 1]); @variable(model, y, Infinite(t));